Mu Phi Epsilon: Administration

 The administration of Mu Phi Epsilon is made up of three main bodies: The executive board, the Foundation, and the district directors.
-The executive board is made up of eight people, including the President (currently Rosemary Ames), five vice presidents, the executive secretary-treasurer, and the editor of The Triangle.
+The executive board is made up of eight people, including the President (currently Kurt-Alexander Zeller), five vice presidents, the executive secretary-treasurer, and the editor of The Triangle.
 The Mu Phi Epsilon Foundation was established for the benefit of philanthropic projects suitable to commemorate the aims and purposes of the Fraternity.
 Finally, the district directors are appointed to oversee the Fraternity chapters in geographical divisions of the United States.
 They meet personally with the collegiates and alumni, answer questions, give support, and help them work through problems.
 Currently, the collegiate and alumni chapters are divided into twelve Provinces and thirty-five districts within those provinces.

 Chapters

 Since 1903, 227 chapters of Mu Phi Epsilon have been installed on college campuses, and 113 alumni chapters have been established in cities near those colleges.